canonical/cloud-init/doc/rtd/topics/boot.rst

 Boot Stages
 ***********
-In order to be able to provide the functionality that it does, cloud-init must be integrated into the boot in fairly controlled way.
+In order to be able to provide the functionality that it does, cloud-init must be integrated into the boot in a fairly controlled way.

 There are 5 stages.